Hermann Friedrich Kohlbrugge: Kohlbrugge and the sanctification of the sinner

 Kohlbrugge's theology was strictly Christocentric.
 He opposed a number of important theological positions in his time.
 The first of these is the quest for a kind of synthesis between culture and gospel (Vermittlung).
 The second was the concern of the Dutch pietists and puritans for the conversion history of the believers, on the basis of which the authenticity and status of the faith were determined.
 According to Kohlbrugge, in both positions one is focused on the (goodness of) man, instead of on (the goodness of) Christ.
 In man there is no natural goodness, he depends on Christ alone.

+Kohlbrugge was close to Luther in his theology.
+Kohlbrugge kept faith and rebirth together.
+Herein he differed profoundly from the representatives of the Further Reformation.
+Kohlbrugge did not emphasize rebirth in a narrower sense, as a form of vivification.
+He emphasized faith, which is justifying in nature.
+Sanctification is not a growth process of the Christian, a new principle, like Abraham Kuyper claimed.
+This will lead to a human activism.
+In himself, the believer is and remains a fallen man who is completely dependent on the grace that is available in Christ, through faith alone.